Home Vancouver Events Calendar Metro Vancouver Cycling Races Vancouver’s Rotary Ride for Hearing Bike Ride Fundraising Event

 The Rotary Ride for Hearing is a cycling event in British Columbia in support of Deaf and Hard of Hearing.
 The bike ride happens in Vancouver and Richmond.

-The event happened on June 29th in 2025.
-The year before it happened in mid-July.
+The event returns on June 14th in 2026.
 The Rotary Ride for Hearing is a long ride, but not a race.
 The only competitive part is who can raise the most money.
-It’s a fun bike-a-thon-style event and for a great cause.
+It’s a fun bike-a-thon-style event for a great cause.
+2026 marks the 41st annual ride!

 Visit the Rotary Club of Vancouver website for details about this event, or to register to make a donation.